BeeswaxIO/beeswax-api/beeswax/tutorials/bid_models_cpi/User-Based-Features.md

 **Is there a limit to the size of a Bid Model prediction file?**
 Yes, prediction files are limited to 100 MB.
 However, there is no limit to the number of prediction files that can be uploaded to a single Bid Model.

+**Which row will be picked if two segment recency windows overlap** If multiple rows in a Bid Model are eligible for selection, we’ll always use the one with the highest multiplier value.

+**What happens if a user falls into two segments that are each included in a Bid Model row?**
+In this case both rows would be eligible to be selected, we’ll pick the one with the higher multiplier value.